 Deemed Universities and Central Institutes | Seats in institutions like AIIMS, JIPMER, and Deemed Universities | Medical Counselling Committee (MCC) | Open to all NEET-qualified candidates, subject to institutional criteria | Same as AIQ (SC, ST, OBC, EWS, PwD) |

-Private Medical Colleges | Seats in private colleges through state quota | Respective State Medical Counselling Authorities | Varies by state; candidates must meet state eligibility criteria | Varies by state (SC, ST, OBC, EWS, PwD) |
+Private Medical Colleges | Seats in private colleges through the state quota | Respective State Medical Counselling Authorities | Varies by state; candidates must meet state eligibility criteria | Varies by state (SC, ST, OBC, EWS, PwD) |

-The NEET UG 2025 counselling process by the Medical Counselling Committee (MCC) occurs in a standardised format of four rounds Round 1, Round 2, the Mop-Up Round, and the Stray Vacancy Round.
-Candidates are allowed to apply in two counseling processes, namely, All India Quota (AIQ) and State Quota; however, they should be eligible.
+The NEET UG 2025 counselling process by the Medical Counselling Committee (MCC) occurs in a standardised format of four rounds: Round 1, Round 2, the Mop-Up Round, and the Stray Vacancy Round.
+Candidates are allowed to apply in two counselling processes, namely, All India Quota (AIQ) and State Quota; however, they should be eligible.
 There are various major rules and Tips followed in the counselling process so that the admission process is free and clear.

 Round | Purpose | Key Features |